SPNs and delegation

 2. Select the **Accounts** folder.

-3. Find the SQL Service account used right-click and select **Properties**.
+3. Right-click the service account and select **Properties**.

 4. Select the **Delegation** tab.